-- 1. Develop and maintain a procedural manual that includes the following areas:
+- 1. Develop and maintain a policy and procedure manual that includes the following areas:

 - a.
 Quality control;

 - b.
 Infection control;

 - c.
 Hazardous waste disposal;

 - d.
 Recordkeeping; and

 - e.
 Test result reporting.

-- 2. Maintain participation in a nationally recognized proficiency program approved by the board.

 61-04-10-04.
 Proper CLIA registration.
-The pharmacist-in-charge of a licensed pharmacy performing tests or any pharmacist operating in a facility not licensed by the board is responsible for ensuring that the facility where the tests are performed has a proper CLIA certificate.
+The pharmacist-in-charge of a licensed pharmacy performing tests or any pharmacist operating in a facility not licensed by the board is responsible for ensuring that the pharmacy performing the CLIA waved test has a proper CLIA certificate.

 61-04-10-05.
 Notification of the board of pharmacy.
 The pharmacist-in-charge of a licensed pharmacy that has obtained a CLIA certificate or any pharmacist operating in a facility not licensed by the board of pharmacy must notify the board prior to the initial performance of any CLIA waived tests.
-The notification must specify the types of tests which are to be performed.